Include (horse): Four-year-old season

 Include's next race was the $500,000 G2 Massachusetts Handicap at Suffolk Downs just outside Boston, Massachusetts, with other entries including three time G1 winner Sir Bear and G3 Ben Ali Stakes winner Broken Vow.
 He was the morning line favorite for the nine furlong race and assigned a weight of 118 pounds, being by then considered one of the top older horses in the country.
 When the weather turned rainy before the race, trainer Bud Delp almost scratched Include due to his poor performance in a similarly water-logged Pennsylvania Derby the year prior, but after jockey Jerry Bailey confirmed that the track was safe and that the inner track had stabilized, decided to remain in the race.
 By the time the race started, Include was the second choice behind Broken Vow.
 Include won easily by four lengths in a time of 1:48.61.
-He recorded a Rogozian figure of 1 in the race.
+He recorded a Rogozin figure of 1 in the race.

 In his next race, he ran in the G2 Suburban Handicap at Belmont Park against a field considered small but talented.
 Include finished third to wire-to-wire winner Albert the Great and the Chilean horse Lido Palace.
 Include irritated a splint bone during the race, resulting in a three month break before he raced again.
 At the end of the summer, Include placed third in the $500,000 G2 Meadowlands Cup, losing to Gander and Broken Vow by a neck in a "tremendous stretch battle."
 Include ran in the G1 Breeders' Cup Classic, but failed to produce a notable run, finishing seventh.
 In the late autumn, as his last race of the year, Include entered the $450,000 G2 Clark Handicap at Churchill Downs as the morning line favorite and highweight at 120 pounds, in which he was once again matched up against Gander.
 Include finished second by a neck to Ubiquity, who set a stakes record of 1:48 1/5.

 Include ended his four-year-old season with a record of 9: 5-1-2 and annual earnings of $1,435,400.
 He was the unanimous selection as Maryland Champion Older Male and Horse of the Year.